 Ever notice that your dog’s eyes are beginning to look somewhat cloudy?
-They are probably developing cataracts.
-Unfortunately, not all pet owners may be familiar with what cataracts are and how they form.
+It is possible that it developing cataracts.
+Unfortunately, not all pet owners may be familiar with what cataracts are, how they form, and cataract surgery for dogs.

-So, we’re going to do you a solid and help break it down for you.
+So, we’re going to do you a solid and help break down what you need to know about cataracts and cataract surgery for dogs.

 A cataract is an eye condition that causes cloudiness and opacity within your canine’s eye lens.
 It prevents light from entering their eyes properly and causes blurred vision to dogs, much like it would in humans.